 - Maple syrup or any liquid sweetener you love.
-Note that if you are using ripe banana you can replace the maple syrup with unsweetened almond milk to make banana cookies with no sugar added.
+If you are using ripe bananas, you can replace the maple syrup with unsweetened almond milk to make banana cookies with no sugar added.
 This is a great option to make baby banana cookies and introduce solid food to babies without adding sugar into the recipe.
-Note that the recipe won’t work with a crystal sugar like brown sugar, coconut sugar, or white sugar.
+Note that the recipe won’t work with crystal sugar like brown sugar, coconut sugar, or white sugar.
 You must use a liquid sweetener to reach a good consistency.

 How to make banana cookies?

 First, mash the banana on a flat surface like a chopping board or a plate using a fork.
 It is ok to keep some banana bites into the recipe.

 Then, combine the mashed banana with maple syrup or unsweetened almond milk for kids’ finger food with no sugar added.
 Finally, stir in the flour until you obtain a sticky batter, similar to banana bread batter.

 These are banana drop cookies.
 It means you are dropping dollops of cookie dough a the baking sheet.
 Don’t try to shape or roll the dough into cookie dough balls.
 It is too wet and sticky to do so.
 Then, place each dollop onto a cookie tray, covered with oiled parchment paper.
 Press each cookie to flatten into a round shape if you like.
 The thicker, the chewier and softer they will be.

 Baking banana cookies